Master Sri Aurobindo is widely seen as a modern philosopher, but his philosophy was the gnostic philosophy of a master.

 There exist no official methods of the purna-yoga.
 Sri Aurobindo said in his first years that "pranayama, pranayama ..." is the best method.

-* The books of Sri Aurobindo are online on the website of the Sri Aurobindo Asram (as PDF) and on Intyoga-Fr and on miraura.org.
+* The books of Sri Aurobindo are for download as PDF on the website of the Sri Aurobindo Asram and on Intyoga-Fr and on miraura.org.
 The books af the Mother are available as PDF on the site of the Sri Aurobindo Ashram.

 == Links ==